matter-labs/zksync-lite-docs/docs/dev/basic.md

 Third one is `FullExit` priority operation.

-This kind of operation is called a "priority operation", since it's initiated from L1 and smart contract provides [guarantees][security] that either this request will be processed within a reasonable time interval, or network will be considered compromised / dead, and contract will enter an exodus mode.
+This kind of operation is called a "priority operation" since it's initiated from L1 and the smart contract provides [guarantees](../faq/security.md#security-overview) that either this request will be processed within a reasonable time interval, or network will be considered compromised / dead, and the contract will enter an exodus mode.

-This method is preferred if user will ever experience a censorship from the network operator.
+This method is preferred if the user will ever experience censorship from the network operator.

-[sequrity]: ../faq/security.md#security-overview